Florida man promised immigrants licenses, work permits. Instead, he stole their money and got them deported.

 “For vulnerable immigrants struggling to gain a foothold in a new country, the sudden loss of $5,000 can be catastrophic,” prosecutors said.

-All the while, Reyes spent the money he collected from immigrants on a “lavish lifestyle” that included designer clothes, spa treatments, expensive furniture, and pricey jewelry, prosecutors said.
+All the while, Reyes spent the money he collected from immigrants on a “lavish lifestyle” that included designer clothes, spa treatments, expensive furniture and pricey jewelry, prosecutors said.
 He paid his girlfriend’s rent and gave her an “allowance” of $500 every month.
 In photos, Reyes flaunted wads of cash he had collected from immigrant clients.

 When victims began to realize Reyes’s deception, he would sometimes threaten them, prosecutors said.
 Reyes sent messages to friends boasting about turning his clients in to immigration authorities.

 “I reported the incident to ICE and gave them addresses and they did the rest,” he wrote in one message filed as evidence in the case.
-“Taught them not to mess with me … ICE raided their house … took them all.”
+“Taught them not to mess with me. … ICE raided their house … took them all.”

-In another message, Reyes called his victims “pieces of garbage” and “stupid a — people.”
+In another message, Reyes called his victims “pieces of garbage” and “stupid a-- people.”

 In May 2019, an investigation published by Univision Tampa Bay first exposed Reyes’s scam and spurred an official probe into the impostor attorney’s practice.
 Around that time, immigration officials also noticed a pattern in Reyes’s fabricated forms, prosecutors said.

 According to prosecutors, Reyes had a prior criminal history that included 12 convictions for check and monetary instrument fraud and seven convictions for grand theft.
-He had previously been caught writing bad checks to buy a house, using another person’s social security number to obtain a loan and writing checks to himself using a stolen check book.
+He had previously been caught writing bad checks to buy a house, using another person’s Social Security number to obtain a loan and writing checks to himself using a stolen checkbook.

 Federal Judge Virginia Covington on Monday sentenced Reyes to 20 years and 9 months in federal prison followed by 36 months of supervised release.